0xQuantum9/WordMatrix/README.md

 ## 🎯 Use Cases

-Eternyx can be useful for legitimate purposes such as:
+WordMatrix can be useful for legitimate purposes such as:

 * 🧪 Custom dictionary testing
 * 🔬 Research and experimentation